 | Apples and pears | Portable, filling, and eaten with skin for fiber. | Very large fruit may count as more than one serving. |

-| Citrus fruit | Juicy whole fruit can feel satisfying. | Juice lacks much of the whole-fruit fiber. |
+| Citrus fruit | Whole fruit can feel satisfying and refreshing. | Juice lacks much of the whole-fruit fiber. |

-| Bananas, mangoes, and grapes | Can still fit in measured amounts. | Portions can grow quickly without noticing. |
+| Bananas, mangoes, and grapes | Can still fit in measured portions. | Carbohydrates can add up quickly. |

-| Melons | High water content and refreshing. | Large servings may add more carbohydrate than expected. |
+| Melons | High water content and easy to serve fresh. | Large servings may contain more carbohydrate than expected. |

-Fruit Forms That Need Extra Label Reading
+Fruit Forms That Deserve Extra Label Reading

 Some fruit products are more concentrated than whole fruit.
 Dried fruit has less water, so a small amount can contain the carbohydrate of a much larger fresh portion.
 Raisins, dates, dried mango, and dried cranberries can add up quickly, especially when eaten from a bag.